-- 1) The Study Adviser is responsible for student counselling on study opportunities in or outside the Master's programme. - 2) Each student is appointed a Mentor, who informally offers advice on study-related matters.
+- 1) The Study Adviser is responsible for academic student counselling on well-being and study opportunities in or outside the Master's programme. - 2) Each student is appointed a Mentor, who informally offers advice on study-related matters.
 Student Affairs provides students with non-academic counselling. - 3) The Study Adviser keeps a record of any agreements made with the student in the SIS.